UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 During your research, you might encounter third-party companies offering a comprehensive student utility bills package.
 These services bundle your electricity, water, and Wi-Fi into one flat monthly payment.
 While bundling offers immediate convenience and eliminates the need to hound roommates for cash, establishing the accounts yourself is almost always the cheaper path.
 Managing the utilities directly avoids the lucrative administrative markup fees these package companies bake into their monthly quotes.

-Eco-Conscious Hacks To Lower Your Monthly Bills
+Eco-Conscious Hacks to Lower Your Monthly Bills

 An infographic listing three eco-friendly tips for students to lower bills, with illustrations and a person.